 As you will notice, this curve effectively oscillates about Trendline A (Red line).

-This "curve-fitting" trendline indicates that the Rand's fair value is R7.95 to the Dollar at present.
+This "curve-fitting" trendline indicates that the Rand at R8.15 [R7.95] is at fair value is to the Dollar at present.

 5) "IT'S JUST DOLLAR WEAKNESS" - OR IS IT?